 By Taylor Arnold

 Traditionally, glasses have been purely a tool to enhance vision or protect the eyes from the glare of the sun.
 But these days, eyewear has become an essential fashion accessory as well.
-From oversized aviators to exaggerated cat eyes, the chic opticals of 2016 project a sophisticated viewpoint.
+Eyewear trends, from oversized aviators to exaggerated cat eyes, the chic opticals of 2016 project a sophisticated viewpoint.

 According to personal stylist and wardrobe consultant Sue DeVos, glasses are in.
 “Some people are putting neutral lenses in the frames just to wear a style they love,” she says.
 This year, the possibilities for frames include everything from translucent plastic to more natural elements, like wood frames or plastic that mimics bamboo.
 “Metal frames are also popular, but the metals are a soft-brushed finish in gold, silver or aluminum,” she says.

 Fashion Week looks featured pearls, leather and tweed as some of the materials of the moment.
 “The legs of the sunglasses were embellished with the classic mademoiselle chain and pearls in between,” says Veronica Cornish, a fashion journalist and marketing manager at Alexis Suitcase.
 “We are also seeing materials like marble, tweed, mother of pearl, embellishments, rockstuds and even fur.
 And, of course, the extremely exaggerated and oversized colorful frames from Prada, Fendi and Miu Miu.”

 According to Morgan Ramage and Evans Moore, fashion and accessories managers with the Atlanta Apparel Market, sunglasses trends place a heavy focus on the brow line.
 Popular shapes include round sunglasses in small and oversized frames, as well as square frames.
 Retro styles continue to be popular, particularly the cat eye and classic aviators.